-Beneficial Owner: Shares Registered in the Name of Broker or Bank

-If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the New York Stock Exchange ("NYSE") deems the particular proposal to be a "routine" matter.
+Beneficial Owner: Shares Registered in the Name of Broker or Bank depends on whether the New York Stock Exchange ("NYSE") deems the particular proposal to be a "routine" matter.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered "routine," but not with respect to "non-routine" matters.
 Under the rules and interpretations of the NYSE, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
 Accordingly, without your instructions, your broker or nominee may not vote your shares on Proposal 1 but may vote your shares on Proposal 2.